 Eating Kippered Fish During Pregnancy: Is it Safe?

 What is kippered?
-Kippered usually refers to a style of food preparation involving herring, salmon or some other fish.
-In most cases people are referring to a herring, which is a small oil fish.
-Kippering refers to preservation of the herring by rubbing salt or spices across the fish prior to being placed in the open air or in the smoker to dry.
+It usually refers to a style of food preparation involving herring, salmon or some other fish.
+In most cases, people are referring to a herring, which is a small oily fish.
+Kippering refers to the preservation of the herring by rubbing salt or spices across the fish prior to being placed in the open air or in the smoker to dry.

 A herring that has been prepared as directed below has garnered the name “Kipper.”
 This type of fish preparation is popular in Japan, the United Kingdom, and some areas of the United States and Canada.

 In order to make a kippered fish, you must first split the herring in a butterfly fashion from the head to tail.
 This is step one.
 The second step involves gutting the herring And make sure that it is clean.
 Following the gutting and cleaning of the fish, the butterflied herring should be pickled or salted.

 The last step is to place the herring in the open air or over a smoldering set of oak wood chips.
 These are two different ways to create kippered fish.